siam1251/cmds/interview_questions_pattern.md

 * Use enum whenver is possible
 * Use class whenever is possible

-### Quick Algorithm tips

-* If state representation is easy then bottom-up dp is also easy
-* start bottom-up from the opposite end of top-down
-* Start not only from a given position, try from end or from start

 ### if you need a sorting window which is removing from end